regiscord/biblicalinstitute.info/InTheBeginning/0160 How to discern between good and evil.md

 12 To deliver you from the way of evil,
 From the man who speaks perverse things;

+Another term that shows up in these verses is the fear of the Lord.
+Here we can see more verses and what they say.

 ![](./img/fear-of-the-Lord.png)

+#### Let's put them together

 ![](./img/wisdom-graph.png)

+Everything starts with God, then He gives us His Word, which is truth.
+From truth you get discernment, understanding.
+Then you will discern the fear of the Lord and discover the knowledge of God.
+Fear of the Lord is the beginning of wisdom.
+Finally you will be just and able to make right decisions.
+Solomon had all these, but...

 ### What happened to the wisest man?
 ##### Ecclesiastes 2